Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 Simple example program for usin 'UserUtils.cs'.
 Creates a session and prints all users, all "active" users (enabled and unlocked accounts), and all users associated within the standard "My Pipeline" working folder.

+## Util.IndexFields

+This is a util project to help find the boundary index for MultiValue fields that use an index.
+Knowing the boundary index for multivalue fields allows faster and safer itteration.

+It will show you MultiValue Index fields without known boundaries, as well as the values of the known indexes.

 # Developer Notes

 ## Fields controlled by dropdowns - default is often null